Laura Betterly: Change of business model

 In September 2005, Betterly and the chairman of her corporation, Bob Cefail, "fired" their radio station in Clearwater, Florida where her program,"The Profit Doctors" aired, because the station management discontinued the toll-free call-in number for their listeners.
 The following year, the pair "rehired" the same radio station to air a new program called Scooopradio.

 Betterly took her company (In Touch Media Group) public and announced her retirement from the bulk commercial e-mail business on 10 October 2005, referring to spam as "a four-letter word" and stating that bulk emailing had deteriorated into "a bunch of unprofessional, ineffective scams" due to its negative image.
 She also attempted to distance herself from pro-spam statements that she made in earlier media interviews,"I have never advocated spam or sending spam."

+Making a distinction between spam and commercial targeted email.
+They also were among the first companies to be certified by Google for pay per click.

 In Touch Media lost over $2 million.
 Their 8-K filing with the SEC reveals they received another $1 million in funding for expansion.
 Despite the investment, In Touch closed its doors in 2007.

 Recent activity

-Since 2007 Betterly has been running Yada Yada Marketing a boutique marketing firm that is Google certified for pay per click, and continues to speak at industry events.
+Since 2007 Betterly has been running Yada Yada Marketing a boutique marketing firm, while maintaining a presence as a speaker and continues to speak at industry events.

+She has established herself as a digital marketing space through her published courses, including Mobile Local Fusion, Local Agency Startup, and Traffic Genesis.

+Adding to her entrepreneurial achievements, Betterly founded and sold CLOSEM.AI, a software company.
+In recent years, she has expanded her focus to include AI for business, providing training and consulting services over the last two years.
+This led to the launch of her newest venture, Yada Yada AI.